Expressions

 FROM $planets;

-The 'searched' form evaluates each boolean condition from top to bottom until one is true and returns the matching result:
+The searched form evaluates each boolean condition from top to bottom until one evaluates to true, then returns the corresponding result: